 by Susan McCarthy

-A great routine to create is an evening routine that set you up for the next day.
-Morning routines seem to get more attention, but it’s your bedtime routine that will give you the time and energy to engage in that morning routine.
+Remember, you want an evening routine that will help prepare you for the next day.
+Morning routines seem to get more attention with bloggers, but it’s your bedtime routine that will give you the time and energy to engage in that morning routine.

 Pack Lunch or Plan Your Meals

 When you prepare what you’ll eat the next day, it’s likelier that you’ll stick to your plans.
-Make your lunch and start defrosting something for tomorrow’s evening meal to save yourself from making a stressful dash through the grocery store as you grab things for dinner and try to remember if you have rice in your pantry or not.
+Make your lunch or start defrosting something for tomorrow’s evening meal to save yourself from ordering pizza (again) or making a stressful dash through the grocery store as you grab things for dinner and try to remember if you have rice in your pantry or not.

-Set on the kitchen counter the nonperishable components of your breakfast.
-Put out the skillet or saucepan that will remind you of what you’ve decided to prepare.
+If you’ll be preparing your breakfast, set on the kitchen counter the nonperishable components of the meal.
+You can even set out the skillet or saucepan that will remind you of what you’ve decided to prepare.

 Set Out Your Outfit